JonTDean/Lesson10-Is-Horrible/OriginalCriticism.md

 ### Part 1

 ` This is the most unorganized mess I've ever read.
 How does the author expect for us to simulate a real world environment if we cannot talk to our client?
-We're Software Developers not mindreaders.
 In a real world environment there is a back and forth in order to clarify responsibilities.
 This is written by someone who has never worked in a professional environment, least of all a Software Development field.`

 `Where does the person asking us want this?
 Preference is definitely used here, however in an environment where you are being "professional" following a ruleset in order to have your code be readable is necessary.
 ESPECIALLY if you have 30 different people writing it.
 Template programming exists for a reason: https://en.wikipedia.org/wiki/Template_metaprogramming << This increases readability.`